Vivek7038/Jotion/README.md

 - File upload
 - File deletion
 - File replacement
-- Icons for each document (changes in real-time) 🌠
 - Expandable sidebar ➡️🔀⬅️
 - Full mobile responsiveness 📱
-- Publish your note to the web 🌐
 - Fully collapsable sidebar ↕️
 - Landing page 🛬
-- Cover image of each document 🖼️
 - Recover deleted files 🔄📄

 ### Prerequisites